yromero-tcs/nextjs-netlify-blog-template/content/levels/color/red.en.md

 ---
-name: "red"
+name: red
-displayName: "Red"
+displayName: Red
-tooltip: This is the color red.
+tooltip: This is the color red (modified).
 ---